-From memory the group consisted of 11 lions, 9 males and 2 females, all of them sub adults.
+From memory, the group consisted of 11 lions, 9 males and 2 females, all of them sub-adults.
 Some of the males display the early stages of growing manes.
 Whilst a pride will consist of one, possibly two adult males, with a collection of females and the resulting cubs.
-Males, whether sub adults as in this case, or adults without a pride, will sometimes form coalitions, cooperating in hunting and hence improving their chances of surviving.
+Males, whether sub-adults as in this case or adults without a pride, will sometimes form coalitions, cooperating in hunting and hence improving their chances of survival.

 It’s long been believed that within a pride, the females will do the bulk of the hunting with the male or males playing little if any part.
 Recent research and observation suggest however that males may be more heavily involved in hunting activity than previously thought.

 Lions are unique among the cats in that they are communal animals and cooperative hunters, also in that there are obvious gender differences in their physical appearance.
 A pride will consist of several related females with one or two adult males.
 The role of the males is to patrol and scent mark the pride’s territory and fend off other males that may try and enter the pride.
 The home range of a pride can vary in size between 20 and 400 square kilometres depending on the conditions and availability of prey.